 Courses in criminology, physiotherapy, nursing and agriculture have become more popular this year; whilst courses in teaching, paramedicine and journalism has fallen in interest – according to a Fairfax Media analysis of 4-years of admission data (Source: The Age).

 Eventhough we are not a university (yet!), we are so proud of last year’s cohort of VCE graduates and we can’t wait to see what greatness they will amount to in the coming years.
 We wish each and everyone of you the best in your future endeavours and for those who didn’t manage to get into the course of your choice, it isn’t the end of the world.
 It really isn’t!
 We will be publishing a ‘what to do’ guide in the next few hours to help guide you on what to do if you didn’t get a first round offer of your choice – what pathways are available to get you to the university course of your choice, and to other possible options.
-You can always study a Diploma level Accounting Course or Certificate IV level accounting course.

 We hope you’ve had a lovely summer break and may 2017 be one stellar year for you!